ceres-solver/ceres-solver/docs/source/faqs.rst

       recommended option if you are solving medium sized problems for which ``DENSE_SCHUR`` is too slow but ``SuiteSparse`` is not available.

+      ..
+NOTE:

+	 If you are solving small to medium sized problems, consider setting
+	 :member:`Solver::Options::use_explicit_schur_complement` to
+	 `true`, it can result in a substantial performance boost.

       If you are not satisfied with ``SCHUR_JACOBI``'s performance try ``CLUSTER_JACOBI`` and ``CLUSTER_TRIDIAGONAL`` in that